The cost of living in Lanzarote

 Grocery Shopping

 There are plenty of options to buy food in Lanzarote, and because of that, the prices are low.
-Two persons could need around 700 euros to buy food at the supermarket.
+Two persons could need around 700 euros to buy food at the supermarket, for one person you can estimate half of it, while for a family the food can get to cost up to 1000 euros.

 Eating Out